AI is everywhere.

 Now, here’s the big one—Artificial General Intelligence (AGI).
 Imagine a machine that can perform any intellectual task a human can.
 This might include writing essays, solving scientific problems, and more.
 AGI is the dream and the most elusive goal of AI research.

 While we’re far from achieving true AGI, the research is advancing.
 AGI would not only be able to learn specific tasks but think, reason, and adapt across a wide range of fields, much like a human.
-With this, however, comes a massive ethical debate about the control and impact of such systems.

 - Are You Ready for the Future of AI?